komlog-io/komlogd/docs/en/api.rst

     be shared too, no matter if them already existed or not when the root metric was shared.

-    Sharing metrics read only means an *impulse method* cannot modify any remote metric, so if they return samples to update remote metrics, they will be dropped.
+    Sharing metrics read only means a *transfer method* cannot modify any remote metric, so if they return samples to update remote metrics, they will be dropped.
 Users **can only modify their own data model.**